Dr. Donde Plowman is the James, Jr. and Susan Stuart Endowed Dean of the UNL College of Business Administration

 the elite business schools of the Big Ten.

-- Hiring new faculty in all departments to better serve students and increase the enrollment capacity to
+- Hiring 25 new faculty to better serve students and increase the enrollment capacity to meet

 - Creating a new Supply Chain Management major that provides a much needed career track that will make